-The combination of game-based learning concepts in Serious Games with collaborative learning may enable new methods of CSCL.
-The design of such games, however, is challenging.
-The gameplay has to fulfill requirements of traditional single player games (fun, narration, immersion, graphics, sound), challenges of multiplayer games (concurrent gaming, interaction) and Serious Game design (seamless inclusion of learning content, adaptation & personalization).
+mersion, graphics, sound), challenges of multiplayer games (concurrent gaming, interaction) and Serious Game design (seamless inclusion of learning content, adaptation & personalization).
 Furthermore, requirements of collaborative learning have to be considered, like communication and social skills or a proper group setup.

 In this paper we describe an approach for collaborative multiplayer Serious Games which enable game-based collaborative learning.
-As a first step we want to develop a game design for multiplayer Serious Games fostering collaborative behavior among players.
+As a first step we developed a game design for multiplayer Serious Games fostering collaborative behavior among players.
 The game design takes into account both the design challenges of multiplayer games and of collaborative learning.
 Our approach attempts to fulfill the requirements for cooperative work as a prerequisite of collaborative learning while following the design guidelines for collaborative games found in literature.